-

 Matthew J. Barrett and David R. Herwitz

 The concise version of the most widely adopted text in the field continues to respond to a demand for a briefer, less detailed casebook that introduces novices to how accounting issues frequently arise in the practice of law.
-Designed specifically for one- and two-credit hour courses for law students with no accounting background, the text of the Concise Fifth Edition is more than forty percent shorter than the Fifth Edition, so students will find this text less expensive and easier to master.
-The Concise Fifth Edition offers a broad overview of the field, which its earliest predecessor, the first casebook on accounting law for students, pioneered almost 70 years ago.
+Designed specifically for one- and two-credit hour courses for law students with no accounting background, the text of the Concise fifth edition is more than forty percent shorter than the fifth edition, so students will find this text less expensive and easier to master.
+The Concise fifth edition offers a broad overview of the field, which its earliest predecessor, the first casebook on accounting law for students, pioneered almost 70 years ago.

 -